swdavey/mysqlrouter/README.md

 In addition to these three sections there is an addendum which details a small amount of extra administration work in order to get the solution to work in the Oracle Cloud.

 ## Environment Overview
-The diagram below details the environment that was built in order to firstly demonstrate how to setup and configure a highly-available clustered MySQL Router tier, and secondly to provide the necessary infrastructure to test the clustered tier.
+The diagram below details the environment that was built in the Oracle Cloud order to firstly demonstrate how to setup and configure a highly-available clustered MySQL Router tier, and secondly to provide the necessary infrastructure to test this tier.

 ![](../master/images/topology.png)

-** MySQL Router Tier Stack **
+**MySQL Router Tier stack:**

 A three node HA Cluster of MySQL Router nodes was created in the Oracle Cloud.
 Each node was an Oracle Compute Instance (i.e. a Virtual Machine) with the following stack: